mosdragon/site_builder/content/project/crossdom/index.md

 ### Pre-text Task
 - We divide the image into 4 regions, with uneven spacing and jitter
-- We then extract two patches, one from each domain, i.e. Images from Pascal, and their Canny edges
+- We then extract two patches, one from each domain, i.e. images from Pascal, and their Canny edges
 - We finally compute the relative positioning of the patches using the context encoder